 Children Reading Books

-Children Reading Books I try to stay away from using real books in the beginning when I'm educating a child to read because they will have a lot of words that they haven't learned the terms and conditions for yet and that can become confusing.
-We want to go slowly and step by step so Children Reading Books need at some point to write books.
-Now if you don't want to go through all this fuss, you can do this in your workbooks like everything else in your laptop and you can do it gradation by graduation.
+Children Reading Books I try to stay away from using real books in the beginning when I'm educating a child to read because they will have a lot of words that they haven't learned the terms and conditions for yet, and that can become confusing.
+We want to go slowly and step by step, so Children Reading Books need to write books.
+If you don't want to go through all this fuss, you can do this in your workbooks like everything else on your laptop, and you can do it gradation by graduation.
 But I find that it's neat to represent these little things, you can express them very quickly, and you can gradually develop a library of them and keep them on a shelf.
-It also learns a child the correct way to take care of work if they mess it up, it's not like they're ruining a work they paid.
-And the behavior we do it is very simple, take an 8 1/2 x 11 necessary paper like this.
+It also teaches a child the correct way to take care of work if they mess it up; it's not like they're ruining a work they paid.
+And the behavior we do is straightforward, take an 8 1/2 x 11 necessary paper like this.

-I usually won't do two cables until a bit while subsequently.
-But you can say a big rat was on the dog.
-A silly picture.
-Notice every statement here is a word that you can sound out except for was and the which are non-phonetic words that we've also learned during our flashing placards.
+I usually won't do two cables a bit while subsequently.
+But you can say a big rat was on the dog—a silly picture.
+Notice every statement here is a word that you can sound out except for was and non-phonetic words that we've also learned during our flashing placards.
 You can go on until the end and merely cause your own and make it as merriment as you'll like.
-I usually take about three sheets, makes about 12 pages altogether or you can do four sheets and have 16 pages.
+I usually take about three sheets, make about 12 pages altogether, or do four sheets and have 16 pages.

 As found on Youtube